 Most employees of the University participate in the Teachers' Retirement System of Alabama (TRS), a cost sharing, multiple-employer public retirement system.
-In addition, certain employees meeting eligibility requirements participate in optional programs with the Teachers Insurance and Annuity Association - College Retirement Equities Fund (TIAA - CREF).
-TRS is a defined benefit plan while the TIAA - CREF programs are defined contribution plans.
+In addition, certain employees meeting eligibility requirements participate in optional programs with the Teachers Insurance and Annuity Association - College Retirement Equities Fund (TIAA - CREF) and the

+Variable Annuity Life Insurance Company (VALIC).
+TRS is a defined benefit plan while the TIAA - CREF and VALIC programs are defined contribution plans.